-If you have been accused of, are being investigated for, or have been charged with stealing money from your employer it is critical you contact a skilled Baltimore embezzlement attorney as soon as possible.
-Before signing a confession or speaking with anyone, make sure you have a top-rated lawyer by your side who can protect your rights.
-Our attorneys have the experience and skill you need.
+If you have been accused of, are being investigated for, or have been charged with stealing money from your employer, you must contact a skilled Baltimore embezzlement attorney as soon as possible.
+Before signing a confession or speaking with anyone, ensure you have a top-rated lawyer to protect your rights.
+Our attorneys have the experience and skills you need.

 The lawyers at our Baltimore criminal defense firm have established a national reputation for providing outstanding criminal defense representation to individuals and corporations.
-Larry Nathans has been named one of the Best Lawyers in America in both white-collar criminal defense and non-white collar criminal defense.
+Larry Nathans has been named one of the Best Lawyers in America in white- and non-white-collar criminal defense.
 Additionally, all of the partners at the firm have been recognized with selection to the Maryland Super Lawyers® list.

 Is Embezzlement a Felony?

 Every state has different laws regarding the penalty for embezzlement.
-Most states punish embezzlement convictions based on the value or type of property that was embezzled, or stolen.
-Being charged with embezzlement in the state of Maryland can result in restitution and penalties such as fines and at least one year but up to five years in prison.
-At a minimum, embezzlement is considered a misdemeanor but is considered a felony if the theft is equal to or greater than $10,000.
+Most states punish embezzlement convictions based on the value or type of property that was embezzled or stolen.
+Being charged with embezzlement in Maryland can result in restitution and penalties such as fines and at least one year but up to five years in prison.
+At a minimum, embezzlement is considered a misdemeanor but a felony if the theft is equal to or greater than $10,000.

 What To Do When Confronted With Embezzlement Charges

-Typically, when an employer notices funds have gone missing, they will conduct a preliminary investigation to determine the extent of funds missing.
-If your employer suspects you were responsible, they will likely accuse you directly and try to intimidate you, in hopes of getting you to start talking or sign a confession.
-Before saying anything, you should make sure you retain a skilled Baltimore embezzlement lawyer.
+When an employer notices funds have gone missing, they will conduct a preliminary investigation to determine the extent of funds missing.
+If your employer suspects you are responsible, they will likely accuse you directly and try to intimidate you, hoping to get you to start talking or sign a confession.
+Before saying anything, you should retain a skilled Baltimore embezzlement lawyer.

 Our adept criminal defense attorneys may be able to negotiate a resolution on your behalf without any charges being filed.
 In some cases, we have been able to convince an employer that they will have a greater chance of preserving their reputations and recovering their money if they agree to a settlement.